evaluate an expression using hardware floating-point

 The argument evaluated by evalhf can include function calls, either to standard functions (such as sin and arctan; see evalhf/fcnlist) or to user-defined functions in Maple.
 There are restrictions on user-defined functions to be properly evaluated within the evalhf environment.
 For details, see evalhf/procedure.

-The evalhf function converts all its arguments to hardware floats, computes the answer and converts the answer to a Maple float result.
+The evalhf function converts all its arguments to hardware floats, computes the answer and converts the result to a Maple software float value.
 Hence the user never deals with hardware floating-point numbers; these are confined to evalhf.

 It is advantageous to do as much computation as possible within a single call to evalhf, to avoid the conversion overhead.

-When evalhf returns an hfarray or rtable with datatype=float8, datatype=double, or datatype=complex8, no conversion to Maple floats takes place until the time that elements of the array are accessed.
-Even then, only the accessed elements are converted.
+When evalhf returns an hfarray or rtable with datatype=float8, datatype=double, or datatype=complex8, no conversion to Maple floats takes place.
 Using hfarrays or rtables with datatype=float8, double, or complex8, it is possible to pass data between invocations of evalhf at almost no cost.

 Maple includes evalhf for the purpose of gaining speed in numerical computations or for users who wish to use the hardware floating-point system.